ayabz22/datasci-217-06-data-munging-ds217-assignment-06/readme.md

     ```python
     df_messy_cleaned = df_messy.drop_duplicates()
     ```
 -**Justification**: Duplicates need to be removed because they are not necessary and only will skew the data and lead to misleading conclusions.
+We assume that we only need one row and not all of them.

 -**Impact**: 2950 rows were deleted.